 Goal of this step 🏁: To get an electronic insurance number (eVB number).

 All car owners in Germany are legally required to have car liability insurance.
-There are three types of car insurance in Germany: car liability, partial cover, or fully comprehensive.
+There are three types of car insurance in Germany: car liability, partial cover, or fully comprehensive cover.

 Your car insurance cost will depend on factors like your age, how old your vehicle is, and what type of insurance you want.